Isaac Hull

+Commodore Isaac Hull (March 9, 1773 – February 13, 1843) was a United States Navy officer who served in the Quasi-War, Barbary Wars and War of 1812.
+During his military career, he commanded the warships USS Argus, USS Chesapeake, USS President, and USS Constitution.
+During the War of 1812, Hull, commanding Constitution, captured the British frigate HMS Guerriere.
+He also served as commandant of the Washington Navy Yard and in the Mediterranean Squadron during the Second Barbary War.
+Hull died in Philadelphia at the age of 69 and was interred at the Laurel Hill Cemetery.

 Early life

 Hull was born in Derby, Connecticut (some sources say Huntington, now Shelton, Connecticut), on March 9, 1773.

 Early in life he joined his mariner father, Joseph, on local voyages and longer trips to the West Indies.
 After his father died while still young, Isaac was adopted by his uncle William Hull, a veteran of the American Revolutionary War.

 During the mid-1790s, the young Hull commanded several merchant vessels, losing some to French Republic privateers.

 Naval service

 He was commissioned a lieutenant in the newly formed United States Navy on 9 March 1798 and distinguished himself during the next two years while serving on board the new heavy frigate USS Constitution in the undeclared naval Quasi-War with France.
 During his time on USS Constitution, Hull served as first lieutenant and executive officer to Captain Silas Talbot.
 Talbot was in command from June 5, 1799 until September 8, 1801.
 Since Talbot was also a squadron commander, much of the everyday running of the ship fell to Hull and provided him invaluable experience managing a ship of war.
 Hull much admired Talbot, a hero of the American Revolutionary War (1775–1783), and learned a great deal from the older man.
 Hull's chief biographer Linda M. Maloney states Talbot "was undoubtedly the formative influence on Hull's naval career, the man he modeled himself after."
 From Talbot, Hull learned the lessons of naval leadership, moderation and to look out for the training of his junior officers and ship crew.
+Captain Talbot resigned his Commission and he was ordered to take command of Constitution in a letter dated 21 September 1801.